prakash-murugesan/llm-workshop/pre_reqs/pre-requisites.md

 $ source  venv/bin/activate
 ```

-Alternatively if you prefer to use Conda
+Alternatively if you prefer to use Conda (I do!)
 ```
 # Create a new environment named 'ollama_env'
 $ conda create --name ollama_env python=3.9